 - Atelier Ryza: Ever Darkness and the Secret Hideout

 As I type this, as we set off on this journey, I’ve already covered the Arland subseries: Atelier Rorona, Atelier Totori and Atelier Meruru.
 So that makes things a little bit easier.
+(Although I’m probably going to cover them again in more detail, since analysing them with greater familiarity of the previous games will be an interesting exercise.)
 But that’s still fourteen games.
 Thankfully, Atelier games tend to be — for role-playing games, anyway — slightly on the shorter, smaller-scale side, so this isn’t quite as scary as might initially appear, but it’s still a lot to get through!

 The reason I want to approach it like this, as a MegaFeature, rather than scattering Cover Game features throughout the next few years, is twofold.
 Firstly, I want to see if this MegaFeature thing works as a format and a means of organising a long-term project like this.
 And secondly, I think it’ll be really interesting to play through a long series like this and see, first-hand, how it evolves and changes over time — with all the previous installments absolutely fresh in my mind while I move on to the next.
 Oh, for those curious, I’ll be playing the most up-to-date versions of each subseries where variations exist; that mostly means we’ll be looking at the new “DX” versions for the Dusk series unless the Mysterious games happen to get remastered in the next few months!

 We’ll be kicking off with some initial explorations of the first Atelier Iris game next week. and from there it’ll take as long as it takes — I’m making no promises or commitments at this point, but I’m going to see this through from start to finish, come hell or high water, so I hope you’ll support me on this epic journey.